Joe Doherty: Reactions

 British Conservative MP Jill Knight called the ruling "a seal of approval to murder, maiming and terrorism".
 Assistant Attorney General Stephen S. Trott of the U.S. Justice Department Criminal Division said he was "outraged" because it made the United States legal system complicit in terrorism.
-The administration of U.S. President Ronald Reagan called Spizzo's finding "fundamentally flawed" because in it "murder and assault are effectively sanctioned as a form of political activity in a democracy."
+The administration of U.S. President Ronald Reagan called Sprizzo's finding "fundamentally flawed" because in it "murder and assault are effectively sanctioned as a form of political activity in a democracy."